edaehn/bitsgalore.github.io/_drafts/2021-02-17-mobile-whatever.md

 ## Misc ideas

+Pennock, May and Day also propose "alternative solutions such as recording or documentation" in case the end access solution (e.g. the emulator) does not provide a sufficiently 'authentic' experience.

+Similar to [Saving Mementos from Virtual Worlds](https://blogs.loc.gov/thesignal/2014/02/saving-digital-mementos-from-virtual-worlds/) ((ht Andrew Berger via Twitter).

 Collect additional materials that show what the app does and how, and in what context it was used.
 Example: videos related to the ARize app:

 <https://www.youtube.com/channel/UCPEDDkRVC7jegjC02-7VsUw/videos>